 Supply Chain Management is a rapidly growing field both here locally as well as throughout the United States and globally.
 This MBA specialization will fulfill demand for professionals who desire additional sophisticated knowledge in supply chain and logistics management in addition to their general management MBA.

 Supply Chain Management Concentration

-In this 36-credit option, students take the above eight MBA core courses and then take four supply chain specific courses.
+In this 36-credit option, students take the above 7 MBA core courses, 1 capstone and then take four supply chain specific courses.
 Select four courses from the following:

 - SCM 510 Introduction to Logistics and Transportation Management

 - SCM 515 Procurement Management